Solar / Batteries for our Expedition Vehicle!

 - Occasional the wife’s hair dryer

 Did You Say a 12v / 240v 10l hot water system?

 Yes – originally the vehicle included a gas 16l Suburban Hot Water System.
-This system takes up to an hour to reach hot water and seriously consumed along of gas.
-No we don’t heat the hot water up everyday, but if the batteries are fully charged by about 1pm, we switch it on.
+This system takes up to an hour to reach hot water and is seriously consumed along with gas.
+No, we don’t heat the hot water every day, but if the batteries are fully charged by about 1 pm, we switch it on.
 It then utilises the solar power that would have gone to waste as the system was fully charged.
 It has been a great addition.

 The battery change over certainly lightened the load.
-The AGM batteries weight (3x43kg) 129kg.
+The AGM battery’s weight (3x43kg) is 129kg.
 The 2 new Solar King Batteries came in at (2x13kg) 26kg.

-The system charges at approx a maximum 40ah in summer and only 20ah in winter.
-The winter charging has been best in the outback where there seems to be less clouds and trees to contend with.
+The system charges at approx a maximum of 40ah in summer and only 20ah in winter.
+The winter charging has been best in the outback where there seems to be fewer clouds and trees to contend with.

-In hind site, if we were doing the project again, we would consider fitting a 3,000w inverter, a 3rd battery (450ah) and more solar panels.
-Additionally, we would have removed the gas from the vehicle totally and install a 2000w induction cooktop and key start generator in the gas bottle storage area.
+In hindsight, if we were doing the project again, we would consider fitting a 3,000w inverter, a 3rd battery (450ah) and more solar panels.
+Additionally, we would have removed the gas from the vehicle totally and installed a 2000w induction cooktop and key start generator in the gas bottle storage area.

 Summary of End of Build

 - 2 x 12v Solar King Lithium Batteries with inbuilt BMS